Q1 Life Online

 Check with your teacher to see if you need to create an account for this PBS learning activity, to save and submit your answers.
 A Life Online template document is available in Step Two if needed.

 1. To get started to go directly to the PBS Life Online learning activity.
 You can continue as a Guest, or if your teacher has created an account, he/she can give you login directions.
 This may take a full class period to complete.

 2. Read or view the videos on the nine pages that open in a separate window.
-Take notes and save them on each page (or use the Life Online Template Google Doc or Life Online template doc. provided) as you proceed through the Life Online lessons.
+Take notes and save them on each page (or use the Life Online Template Google Doc) as you proceed through the Life Online lessons.

 3. If you have an account in PBS Learning Media you can click on REVIEW YOUR WORK when finished with the ninth page and then reflect on what you just learned.